 Recently, Maryland based on-demand manufacturing company called Xometry raised $23 million in funds from investors, one of which is the automotive giant General Electric itself.
 The company uses all kinds of 3D printing technologies suited for industrial applications ranging from Selective Laser Sintering (SLS) to Fused Deposition Modelling (FDM) to print custom end use parts.

-Additive manufacturing is not meant to replace traditional manufacturing but it certainly provides several benefits in terms of lower costs and smaller production sessions.
+Additive manufacturing is not meant to replace traditional manufacturing but it certainly provides several benefits in terms of customized output, lower costs and smaller production sessions.
 With 3D printing, goods can be made as close as possible to where the customer is, thereby reducing inventory and logistics costs for businesses.
 While its unlikely that the traditional way manufacturing will go away for good, but we are surely to see more of Additive Manufacturing in action in the next few years.